joshbegley/nyt-latest/README.md

 `The latest news and data from the team tracking the coronavirus.`\
 https://nytimes.com/interactive/2021/06/16/us/virus-this-week-600k.html?searchResultPosition=1

-**Justice Dept. Ends Criminal Inquiry Into John Bolton’s Book**\
+**Justice Dept. Ends Criminal Inquiry, Lawsuit on John Bolton’s Book**\
-`The department is also finalizing a deal to drop a lawsuit that sought to seize the proceeds from his book.`\
+`President Donald J. Trump had pressured the department to use its legal powers to stop his former national security adviser from publishing embarrassing details about him.`\
 https://nytimes.com/2021/06/16/us/politics/john-bolton-book-justice-department.html?searchResultPosition=2

 **‘A Family Like Ours’: Portraits of Gay Fatherhood**\